baileyweible/Project_5/README.md

 attacks are Flameshoot (damage = 4.5), Headbutt (damage = 1.5 * strength), and Scratch (damage = 0.5 * strength)

 Joker:
-the same as rogue but it also has the ability to trade inventory with someone else
+the same as rogue but it also has the ability to trade inventory with someone else instead of just pick pocket